LSEG-API-Samples/Example.EMA.Java.Kotlin/README.md

 [Kotlin](https://kotlinlang.org/) is a statically-typed programming language developed by [Jetbrains](https://www.jetbrains.com/) that runs on the Java virtual machine.
 Kotlin is interoperate with Java code and is reliant on Java code from the existing Java Class Library/Framework.
 Kotlin syntax aims for reducing Java language verbosity and complexity.
 Kotlin is a first-class programming language on Android OS.

-Although Kotlin can also be compiled to JavaScript and Native code, this example project focus only the JVM target environment.
+Although Kotlin source code can also be compiled to JavaScript and Native code, this example project focus only the JVM target environment.

 ## Prerequisite
 This example requires the following dependencies software.